-{¶54} Thus, since the trial court did not err in refusing to grant legal custody of the two children to McPeak, each of appellant's two assignments of error lacks merit.
+{¶54} Thus, since the trial court did not err in refusing to grant legal custody of the two children to McPeak, appellant's sole assignment of error lacks merit.
 It is the order of this court that the trial court's judgment as to each minor child is affirmed.